Totally Symmetric Quasigroups of Order 16

 \subsubsection{Acknowledgments}

+The insightful comments of the reviewers resulted in many substantial changes, most notably the inclusion of the information in Table 1 and the sections on sample results and the feasibility of the order 17 computation; I am truly grateful for their suggestions.

-This paper was greatly improved through correspondence with Benjamin Young, who brought to my attention Schwenk's results on the number of isomorphism classes of medial totally symmetric quasigroups, thereby disembarrassing me of a simpler (and incorrect) conjecture that I would otherwise have submitted for publication.
+The paper was also greatly improved through correspondence with Benjamin Young, who brought to my attention Schwenk's results on the number of isomorphism classes of medial totally symmetric quasigroups, thereby disembarrassing me of a simpler (and incorrect) conjecture that I would otherwise have submitted for publication.
 Much obliged, Ben.

 Heartfelt thanks to Jeff Robbins of LiveData Inc., who generously shared his unparalleled knowledge of modern computing platforms and techniques, helping design the fantasy system for which the funding unfortunately never materialized\ldots \ My remarkable brother-in-law, Robert Edelstein, a writer with no advanced mathematical training, somehow managed to beat me to the discovery of a body of published research on these objects\ldots \ His continued sincere interest provided a much needed outlet for my frequent, detailed, elaborate bursts of obsessive enthusiasm; thank you, Rob.
 Thanks as well to the brilliant Matthew Welz -- my ``mathematical brother'' -- for his assistance during the early stages of the work, and to our ``mathematical father,'' Richard Foote, without whom, as far as I am concerned, there would be no mathematics -- as far as I am concerned, Richard said ``Let $\epsilon > 0$ be given,'' and there was \emph{light}\ldots